Probate Q&A Series

 Why a co-signer can’t withdraw funds immediately

 Under North Carolina law, only an appointed personal representative (executor or administrator) may access estate assets.
 A co-signer who acts before that appointment risks personal liability.
 N.C.
-Gen. Stat. § 28A-13-1(a) makes clear that no one may transfer or distribute estate property until the clerk of superior court issues letters testamentary or letters of administration.
-Without letters, the co-signer holds no legal authority to close the account or spend the money.
+Gen. Stat. § 28A-13-1(a) describes the powers and duties of a personal representative after appointment, but authority to act arises only after the clerk of superior court issues letters testamentary or letters of administration.
+Without letters, the co-signer holds no legal authority to close a sole account of the decedent or spend estate funds.

 Appointment of a personal representative

-To begin probate, an interested person files a petition in the clerk’s office.
+To begin probate, an interested person files an application or petition in the clerk’s office.
 The clerk reviews the will (if any) and issues letters testamentary or letters of administration.
 Those letters grant the holder the power to collect assets, pay debts, and distribute inheritances (N.C.
 Gen. Stat. § 28A-13-1).

 Handling of estate funds

-Once appointed, the personal representative must open a dedicated estate account.
-North Carolina law requires deposit of all estate funds into that account to keep personal and estate assets separate.
+Once appointed, the personal representative must keep estate funds separate and account for them properly.
+North Carolina law requires the personal representative to take possession, custody, or control of estate assets and administer them faithfully.
 Mixing estate funds with personal accounts can lead to court sanctions and personal liability (N.C.
-Gen. Stat. § 28A-15-2).
+Gen. Stat. § 28A-13-1).

 Consequences of improper withdrawals

-If someone other than the personal representative withdraws funds, they can face a surcharge.
-The court may order them to return the money plus interest.
+If someone other than the personal representative withdraws funds, they can face civil liability to the estate.
+The court may order them to return the money, and in some circumstances additional remedies may apply.
 In extreme cases, a co-signer who drains account funds may be removed from any future role in the estate.

 Exceptions and bank policies

 Some banks close accounts automatically when notified of a death.
 However, they typically freeze the balance until the estate provides a certified death certificate and letters of appointment.
-If a co-signer persuades a bank to release funds, the co-signer may bear personal responsibility for repaying the estate.
+If a co-signer persuades a bank to release funds from a sole account of the decedent, the co-signer may bear personal responsibility for repaying the estate.

 2. Key Points to Remember